 Theoretical notes on a relational approach to organizational theory

 Classic organizational theories build on substantialist assumptions and grant ontological status to organizations.
 Rarely do the underlying generative principles of scholarship get illuminated.
 Drawing on insights from sociology, organizational, leadership, and management studies, education, and specifically educational administration and leadership, the relational research program offers a methodological framework for scholarship.
-In this seminar Dr Eacott articulates a valuable series of ‘starting points’ for the intellectual resources of the relational research program with an even more valuable ‘concept glossary’, providing analytical description of the three key resources of auctor, organizing activity, and spatio-temporal conditions.
+In this seminar A/Prof Eacott articulates a valuable series of ‘starting points’ for the intellectual resources of the relational research program with an even more valuable ‘concept glossary’, providing analytical description of the three key resources of auctor, organizing activity, and spatio-temporal conditions.
 In doing so, this paper sets out many of the relations among key concepts that the relational program offers for understanding organizing.

 For a research workshop with higher degree researchers / early career researchers

 The relational research program offers a fruitful approach to the study of educational administration and leadership.
 Built on five relational extensions and three key concepts, it offers a means of engaging with the messiness of the social world while focused on making a productive contribution.
 In this workshop A/Prof Eacott will facilitate dialogue and debate concerning how one might go about mobilizing the relational methodology in developing a research project, or writing a dissertation / thesis, journal article, or book.
 Drawing on actual examples from Honours, doctoral projects and his own work, this hands-on workshop will introduce participants to the relational template, a resource developed by A/Prof Eacott to assist those mobilizing the relational approach in their writing projects.